huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_smart_connect_task.md

 * `created_at` - Indicates the creation time of the smart connect task.

+## Timeouts

+This resource provides the following timeout configuration options:

+* `create` - Default is 50 minutes.

 ## Import

 The kafka smart connect task can be imported using the kafka instance `connector_id` and `id` separated by a slash, e.g.